15 February 2003 Iraq War protests: Tunisia

 A protest of around 3,000 (SW estimate) in the Tunisian city of Sfax was attacked by police who beat the protesters with batons and truncheons, injuring at least 20.

 Oceania

 Fiji

 Protests in Fiji took place on the day before, on Friday morning, heralding the weekend of demonstrations.
 Protesters handed floral Valentine's Day messages to the representatives of the US, British and Australian governments urging them to avoid the war.

 Australia

 Friday also saw protests in Melbourne, where around 150,000 people (BBC estimate) joined a demonstration.

-On the Saturday protests also took place in Australia's national capital (Canberra), with 20,000 protesters, in the six state capitals with 200,000 protesters (BBC estimate) demonstrating in Sydney, and an estimated 600,000 demonstrating in cities around the country.
-The Sydney demonstration included a feeder march of 10,000 trade unionists.
+On the Saturday protests also took place in Australia's national capital (Canberra), with 20,000 protesters.
+The Sydney demonstration on Sunday 16 February included a feeder march of 10,000 trade unionists, with 200,000 (BBC estimate) to 250,000 (Sydney Morning Herald estimate) demonstrating in Sydney.
+Across the six state capitals an estimated 600,000 demonstrated in cities around the country.

 Beyond the capitals, many major cities and towns around Australia had protests.